avinashpakala/react-node-demo/README.md

 4. /api/degree to show degree of connection between startUser and endUser

 For now, one can add data into database using postgrator package.

+Recursive query to find degree of connection is in api/degree.js file